New in BCC11

 The BCC VR Insert filter provides users with a way to insert a secondary source clip, title, logo, etc. into a VR 360 shot in true 360 VR space in either mono or stereo format in addition to providing a full array of controls to reorient the source in 360 VR space.

 The VR Insert filter can be applied in two distinct ways in most hosts, although in some hosts only one of the workflows is available.
-Apply to Background Workflow -You can apply VR Insert to the background VR video layer and then select the clip to insert via the Source -> Insert Layer menu with the Normal apply mode.
+Apply to Background Workflow -You can apply VR Insert to the background VR video layer and then select the clip to insert via the Source -> Insert Layer menu and use the Normal apply mode.
 In this workflow the VR Insert effect does the final composite between the overlays and background layers.
 Apply to Insert Workflow– Alternatively you can apply VR Insert directly to the clip you wish to insert or to a solid/slug, select the insert clip via the Source -> Insert Layer menu (if necessary in that host), and then use the Replace apply mode which will generate just the remapped insert clip as an alpha track, thus relying on the host to the do the eventual final composite over the VR background.
 In most situations these two approaches will produce the same result and either can be used depending on which is most convenient.
-However, note that it is important for the VR filter to be applied to a clip with the same dimensions as the final equirectangular VR project.
-In Avid and Premiere this happens automatically as long as the overall sequence settings match the equirectangular format.
+However, note that it is important for the VR Insert filter to be applied to a clip with the same dimensions as the final equirectangular VR project.
+In Avid, Premiere, Vegas, and Resolve this happens automatically as long as the overall sequence settings match the equirectangular format.
 In AE it also happens automatically when applying to native AE titles as long as the composition settings match the equirectangular format.
-However if the insert clip in AE has a different size than the final VR format (except for titles) then you should apply the Insert VR filter to a solid with eqr dimensions, a precomp, or directly to the backgound equirectangular clip format and select the smaller insert clip via the Source layer menu.
+However if the insert clip in AE has a different size than the final VR format (except for titles) then you should apply the Insert VR filter to a solid with eqr dimensions, a precomp, or directly to the backgound equirectangular clip and select the smaller insert clip via the Source layer menu.
 Note if you want to stack multiple inserts onto the same scene then you will get the highest quality final result using the Apply to Insert workflow where you apply to the insert layer using the Replace apply mode and let the host composite each inserted layer independently as opposed to applying VR Insert multiple times to the background layer with the Apply to Background workflow since the repeated warping/unwarping of the background layer can cause slight softening.
 Note that using the Insert Repeat option with the Replace apply mode in the Apply to Insertworkflow can cause elements to overwrite each other due to the effects of the Replace apply mode if the inserted elements are large, and if encountered the Insert Repeat option may require use of the alternate Apply to Backgroundworkflow when available.
 Additional host-specific workflow considerations are presented below.

 Supporting Alpha with VR Insert in Avid: